LT-IntroToAI-SY2324/intro-to-python-BPena-Lepe/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+Its readable and easy to understand.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

 Python is much more user-friendly than java.
+The syntax is a little bit different but you still program in the same manner.

 3. What are some things that you learned through this assignment?

+I learned many things about python, like how to write if statements, loops, and lists.